 Getting Ready

-Ensure you have access to the OpenAI API and have set up your API key according to Recipes 1.2 and 1.7.
+Ensure you have access to the OpenAI API and have set up your API key according to the recipes Creating an API Key and Interacting with OpenAI and Setting the OpenAI API Key as an Environment Variable.

 How to do it…

+This example demonstrates a practical approach to manage prompts and API keys, making it easier to update and maintain your code.
+By using external text files, you can efficiently organize your project and collaborate with others.
+Let's walk through the steps to implement this method:

 Create a new text file and save it as "prompt.txt".
 Write your desired prompt inside this file and save it.